| Title: | Robust Time Series Filters |

 recommended in case of a locally (piecewise) constant signal.

-Regression based and predictive approaches (RM
+Regression based and predictive approaches (RM,

-) in case of locally linear
+PFMH, PRMH, PRMMH) in case of locally linear

 monotone trends.
-The combined filters (CFMH
+The combined filters (CFMH, CRMH,

-) can be seen as a compromise, but are
+CRMMH) can be seen as a compromise, but are

 computationally somewhat more expensive and may be inferior to